 Based on analysis of figures from previous games’ hosts, investment in construction related to the games will increase significantly in 2018, and that infrastructure and services will continue to be improved in the lead up to 2020.
 In addition to the games’ facilities, there is expected to be an increase in investment for new developments and renovation of hotels and commercial facilities, as well as maintenance and service improvements for airports, railways and public transport.
 In addition, demand for human resources (such as construction workers, salespeople, security and interpreters) will continue to increase, and thus lead to a growth in personnel related services.
 Also, as overseas visitors increase, there is expected to be a positive impact on the tourism and restaurant industry, as well as businesses related to fishing and agriculture.

-Undoubtedly, the games offer many opportunities for investors.
-Among infrastructure related companies, the focus is on Nomura, which is involved in the design, construction and management of commercial and exhibition facilities.
+Undoubtedly, games offer many opportunities for investors.
+Among infrastructure-related companies, the focus is on Nomura, which is involved in the design, construction and management of commercial and exhibition facilities.
 Totesusu Kogyo, a construction company with particular strengths in railway construction, is also to be noted.
-As for service related companies, Star Mica, a leading company in pre-owned condominiums, is worth a mention for its focus on renovating flats and switching them to temporary lodgings to provide alternative accommodation to hotels.
-Gurunavi, which provides web based recommendations of restaurants, has also caught our eye.
-In the human resources sector, the tightening labour market and the growing need for workers will benefit staffing agencies such as Hito-Communicatinos.
-While in the restaurant sector, our interest is in Hiramitsu, which established itself with luxury French cuisine in Japan and will now be developing its brand through local Japanese cuisine.
+As for service-related companies, Star Mica, a leading company in pre-owned condominiums, is worth a mention for its focus on renovating flats and switching them to temporary lodgings to provide alternative accommodation to hotels.
+Gurunavi, which provides web-based recommendations of restaurants, has also caught our eye.
+In the human resources sector, the tightening labour market and the growing need for workers will benefit staffing agencies such as Hito-Communications.
+While in the restaurant sector, our interest is in Hiramatsu, which established itself with luxury French cuisine in Japan and will now be developing its brand through local Japanese cuisine.

 The construction bill for all Olympic facilities is expected to be a whopping 635 billion yen, but the private sector is expected to spend much more than that.
 Mizuho Research Institute sees the private sector’s Olympic-inspired investment topping 10 trillion yen.